LTU-RAI/ExplorationRRT/README.md

 **K_Dist, K_Info, K_u** - Gains related to the distance cost, information gain, and actuation cost along candidate branches.
 Changing these will change which types of trajectories will be favored.
 Note: the information gain is calculated from the *number* of unknown voxels in sensor view so **K_Info** might need to be edited with significant changes to **resolution** or **INFO_GAIN_DEPTH_**.

-**INITIAL_POINT_** - *true/false* indicates if the UAV should travel to a specified initial coordinate before ERRT takes over navigation.
+**INITIAL_POINT_** - *true/false* indicates if the UAV should travel to a specified initial coordinate before ERRT takes over navigation, set by subsequent *x,y,z*-coordinates.
 Can be useful to provide an initial direction of exploration or to "hot-start" ERRT with a small map and not just with scans from the ground.

 # Running the framework